Diocese of Sora-Cassino-Aquino-Pontecorvo

-The Diocese of Sora-Cassino-Aquino-Pontecorvo (Dioecesis Sorana-Cassiensis-Aquinatensis-Pontiscurvi) is a Latin Church ecclesiastical jurisdiction or diocese of the Catholic Church in Lazio, Italy.
-It is exempt to the Holy See and not part of any ecclesiastical province.
-The current bishop of Sora-Cassino-Aquino-Pontecorvo is Gerardo Antonazzo, who was ordained a bishop on April 8, 2013 by Pope Francis.
+The Diocese of Sora-Cassino-Aquino-Pontecorvo (Dioecesis Sorana-Cassinensis-Aquinatensis-Pontiscurvi) is a Latin Church ecclesiastical jurisdiction or diocese of the Catholic Church in Lazio, Italy.
+It is an exempt diocese; it is directly dependent upon the Holy See.
+The seat of the bishop is the Cathedral of St. Mary of the Assumption (Santa Maria Assunta) in the episcopal see of Sora.
+The current bishop of Sora-Cassino-Aquino-Pontecorvo is Gerardo Antonazzo, who was appointed on 23 October 2014 by Pope Francis.